Cook smarter

 Planning too many new recipes at once.
 Stick to meals you know for the first month.
 New recipes take longer, require more ingredients, and might not turn out well.
 Add one new recipe per week, max.

 Ignoring leftovers.
-Leftovers aren't a failure — they're strategy.
+Leftovers aren't a failure.
+They're strategy.
 If you cook a big batch of chili on Tuesday, Wednesday's dinner is already done.
 Plan for this.
 Build meal prep into your week intentionally rather than treating leftovers as an afterthought.
+If you want to take this further, see our batch cooking guide for cooking once and eating all week.

 Making the shopping list too complicated.
 Your first lists should be simple.
 Don't try to optimize by store aisle or categorize by food group.
 Just write down what you need.
 Optimization comes later when the habit is solid.

 Being too rigid.
 If your family doesn't want the planned meal, make something else.
 A meal plan that creates conflict at the dinner table is worse than no plan at all.
-Keep 1-2 "emergency" meals in your back pocket — simple things you can always make with pantry staples.
+Keep 1-2 "emergency" meals in your back pocket.
+Simple things you can always make with pantry staples: pasta with olive oil and garlic, eggs and toast, one-pot soup from whatever vegetables are on hand.

 Tools for meal planning

-There's no shortage of ways to organize a meal plan.
+There's no shortage of ways to organize a weekly menu planner.
 Here's an honest comparison:

 Paper and whiteboard.
 A sheet of paper on the fridge with days and meals written in.
 Zero learning curve, no technology required.
 The downside: no automatic shopping list, no recipe storage, and you start from scratch every week.
 Good for the first few weeks to build the habit.